Do I need to apply to Western Oklahoma State College?

 I'm taking Chemistry in the summer, but have everything else done.
 Can I still apply?

 Yes.
-If you have enough points to be selected, you will be accepted on the contingency of passing your Chemistry class.
-Keep in mind that there are 25 completion points plus 15, 10, or 5 points for the grade you achieve for the class.
+If you have enough points to be selected, your acceptance will be contingent on successful completion of the Chemistry course.
+Please note that there are course completion points plus 15, 10, or 5 points for the grades you achieve in each course.
 You will not recieve these points, during application selection.
 Points are only recieved for those courses completed by the end of the fall semester prior to the start of the application selection semester.

 When will I know if I am selected?

 Acceptance letters will be mailed out during the last week of May or the first week of June.

 Can I apply if I have a positive criminal background check?

 Yes.
 You may still apply to the Nursing Program.
 Western Oklahoma State College does not discriminate against any person convicted of a crime.
 However, there are Oklahoma Board of Nursing guidelines regarding NCLEX testing and licensure.
 Please click on this link for more information regarding the OBN's policy http://www.ok.gov/nursing/nclex9.pdf

 Occasionally, there are some crimes that will prevent a student from being able to complete the required clinical component of the nursing program.
 All positive background checks are reported to the clinical agencies who will either affirm or reject student placement at the clinical facility.
 If the Clinical Coordinator cannot find a clinical agency to accept a student due to a positive background check, the student will be advised to withdraw from the nursing program due to their inablility to complete the program requirements.

 I'm an LPN.
 Will I need to attend all four semesters?